 The reviews of 3rdEyeGirl’s only album, 2014’s Plectrumelectrum, were not necessarily favorable and I’ve never understood it.
 I come back to this album frequently.
 I struggle to think of a Prince album in 40 years of recording music that rocks harder from start to finish.
 They brought out a side of Prince that we didn’t see frequently.
 If you go back to the YouTube link above check out their harder version of “Let’s Go Crazy” or “Dreamer.”
 Of course, every song on the album didn’t rock, and perhaps the most chill song on the album was today’s choice, “Tictactoe.”
 It’s a lovely, dreamy downtempo production with Prince and Hannah sharing lead vocals singing in unison with no harmony.
 An enjoyable example of the fact that they could play something breezy as well as they could rock.

 I love Plectrumelectrum and 3rdEyeGirl, and while I think this is a fine song, it’s not one of my favorites on the album.
-I’m going to score it right down the middle with a 2.5 out of 5 stars and look forward to tackling more of the 3rdEyeGirl album down the road.
+I’m going to score it right down the middle and look forward to tackling more of the 3rdEyeGirl album down the road.
 I also wouldn’t complain if they wanted to make more music together without Prince.
 I’d get on board with that immediately.